Also on this page:

 Also, drop by your university’s financial aid office to find out if they have work-study programs or private scholarships for which you may qualify.
 The added funds could help you afford a convenient on-campus accommodation.

 University administrators know that their students will, at some point, want to live off-campus.
 This is why many of them provide useful information (list of nearby apartments, bus/train schedules, neighborhood resources, etc.) that can help their students with the transition from on-campus to off-campus life.
-For example, North Dakota State University, with more than 67 percent of its students living outside the university, has an Off Campus Student Services office dedicated to helping commuter students.
+For example, North Dakota State University has an Off Campus Student Services office dedicated to helping commuter students.

 You can also visit online apartment search websites such as WalkScore.com or MyApartmentMap.com.
 When navigating public websites such as these, be aware of scams.
 Stay away from rental deals that sound too good to be true.